dpdk-vbng-cp/docker-compose-cp/README.md

 https://redis.io/topics/quickstart

-## Deploying Control plane
+## Deploying control plane

-The below steps lets you create the controlplane.
+The below steps lets you create the control plane.
 ### Cloning the modules from the git repo

 ```